 Though all federal loans are backed by the federal government, they’re serviced by different organizations, such as Navient, Nelnet, AES, and Great Lakes.
 The servicer’s job is to act as an intermediary between you and the lender by collecting payments, offering customer support, and managing programs such as loan forgiveness and forbearance.

 If you have several servicers, this can quickly become complicated.
 Keeping track of what you owe each month, when you owe it, and to whom can get confusing, and you may even miss payments trying to juggle it all.
-If you’d prefer to worry about only one servicer, one loan, and one monthly payment, consolidation can allow you to do this.
+If you’d prefer to worry about only one servicer, one loan, and one monthly payment, consolidation allows you to do this.

 2. Your Monthly Payment Might Be Lower